 One of my favourite hikes in Scotland is fabulous Ben Lawers, which offers the best vantage point over the Loch.
 The summit is one of the highest points in Britain and the views in every direction across half of Scotland on a clear day are magnificent.

 Speaking of stretching Glens, let me tell you about Glen Lyon.
 Over 30 miles of remoteness make up this partial cul-de-sac of a Glen.
 Starting in Fortingall, cycle, drive or walk the route that snakes alongside the River Lyon.
 Aside from the very odd house, there is nothing here but wildlife, rolling hills and near-continuous deafening silence.
 Eventually you can dart off to the south east and make it a circuit back to Loch Tay.
 It’s minor roads all the way up here but the route is signposted.
 Even in summer you can have this place almost to yourself.
 Although as with most of Perthshire it is even better in the autumn due to the magnificent colours on offer.

-You can listen to me discussing more of the best of Perthshire in my monthly blether on BBC Radio Scotland.
+Be sure to read part two of my top things to do in Perthshire.
+You can also listen to me discussing more of the best of Perthshire in my monthly blether on BBC Radio Scotland.
 Just click play below.

 Several of the above areas fall into the care of the National Trust for Scotland who do an essential job of maintaining and protecting these fantastic Highland environments.
 For anyone looking at joining the Trust as a member and supporting their work, here’s a discount code for you.